Ali-Mikael/Pen-testing/h6-shells.md

 ```
 **New flag**
-`-m`: mtls string
+`-m`: The mtls string

 I renamed the payload to `mtls` in my own directory as we're starting to rack up payloads so I need a way to identify them.

-This time we don't start an http listener, but rather one that can handle the mTLS connection like so:
+This time we don't start an http listener, but rather one that can handle the **mTLS connection** like so:
 ```console
 sliver > mtls
 [*] Starting mTLS listener ...